grnet/synnefo/docs/plankton-api-guide.rst

 **Glance** handles authentication in a `similar manner <http://docs.openstack.org/developer/glance/glanceapi.html#authentication>`_, with the only difference being the suggested identity manager.

 List Available Images
 ---------------------

+This request returns a list of all images accessible by the user.
+In specific, the list contains images falling at one of the following categories:

+* registered by the user
+* shared to  user by others
+* public

 ===================================== ====== ===================== ======== ======
 URI                                   Method Description           Plankton Glance